French personal finance, explained in English

 Why it matters for you

-If you hold a brokerage account (« compte-titres ordinaire ») in France or abroad, your gains and dividends are taxed at 30% PFU by default.
-Compare this to PEA (only 17.2% after 5 years) and you immediately see why the PEA is so much better for equity investing.
+If you hold a brokerage account (« compte-titres ordinaire ») in France or abroad, your gains and dividends are taxed at 31.4% PFU by default.
+Compare this to PEA (only 18.6% social charges after 5 years) and you immediately see why the PEA is so much better for equity investing.

 What it actually is

-They're included in the PFU 30% flat tax.
-They also apply on top of any other tax treatment: even after 8 years in an assurance-vie, even after 5 years in a PEA, you still pay 17.2% on gains.
+They're included in the PFU 31.4% flat tax (since 2026; previously 30%).
+They also apply on top of any other tax treatment: even after 8 years in an assurance-vie, you still pay 17.2% on gains; even after 5 years in a PEA, you still pay 18.6%.

 Foreign nationals affiliated to a non-French social security system (still working under an A1 form, US Social Security, etc.) can sometimes claim a partial exemption.